 In the first lines of ‘The Journey,’ the speaker begins by addressing a specific listener.
 This is less a single person than it is a type of person going through an intense emotional and mental transformation.
 The speaker describes how this person reached a point in their life when they knew “what they had to do”.
 Once they knew it, they began to make positive changes.

 It was as if they reached a mark and finally stepped over it.
 Once they were on the other side they were able to ignore the voices, even though they “kept shouting”.
 They gave the listener bad advice and tried tactics that had worked in the past.
-The voices, which could be representative of people known to the listener, or alternative mental voices which have too much control, shook the world around them.
+The voices, which could be representative of people known to the listener, or alternative mental voices that have too much control, shook the world around them.

-Just as this person had experienced many times over, they felt their old life, and their old choices tugging at their ankles.
+Just as this person had experienced many times over, they felt their old life and their old choices tugging at their ankles.
 They were moving away from a certain way of living, and into a new world.
 The fact that the speaker does not give any great detail about who this kind of person is, or the life they’re leaving behind, or even the life they are entering, allows the reader to project their own experiences onto “you”.

 In the next lines of ‘The Journey,’ the voices cry out to “you”.
 They ask this person to stop what they’re doing and go back to mending their lives.
 The voices want “you” not to focus on yourself, but to focus on them.
 From these lines, it is clear that the person, or people this poem is about, had in the past dedicated themselves to the care of others.
 But now, this person knows what they have to do.